St. Peter's Trust | Royal Free Charity

 St. Peter's Trust

-St Peter’s Trust is unique in the UK in funding research on disorders that affect any part of the urinary tract from the kidney to the bladder to the urethra.
-St Peter’s Trust is now fully managed by the Royal Free Charity.
+St Peter’s Trust closed in 2024.
+St Peter’s Trust research grants are now fully managed by the Royal Free Charity.
+The St Peter’s Trust was unique in the UK in funding research on disorders that affect any part of the urinary tract from the kidney to the bladder to the urethra.

 A scientist looking at a vile of liquid inside a laboratory, he is wearing a white lab coat.
 The text reads: "St Peter's Trust: for Kidney, Bladder and Prostate Research.
 Part of the Royal Free Charity"